Ehaan-Fashion/content-ops-starter/content/pages/pricing.md

           Here’s a structured plan for an effective SEO audit report:

         features:
-          - >-
-            Website URL: Include the URL of the site being audited.
-Target
+          - 'Website URL: Include the URL of the site being audited.'
-            Audience: Identify the target audience and market.
           - 'Business Goals: Briefly describe the business and its goals.'
           - >-
             Site Architecture: Review site structure and